bikerworld/hengallery/README.md

 Once the site is published, you go to netlify control panel to change your site name in the "Site settings" section

-# embed in an existing page
+# Embed in an existing site

-If you just want to embed your gallery in an existing page of your side, use the following HTML code:
+If you just want to embed your gallery in an existing page of your  website, use the following HTML code:

 ```
 <style>